Keith Ferrazzi: Books

 Ferrazzi has written two networking books that were New York Times bestsellers.

 His first book, Never Eat Alone, was based on his networking experiences, and was published in 2005.

 His second book, Who's Got Your Back?, followed up and expanded on the themes from his first book, and was published in 2009.

 In 2020, he wrote a new book, Leading Without Authority.
 Keith Ferrazzi discusses how "co-elevation" will transform peers into joint task teammates.

+In 2022, he wrote Competing in the New World of Work: How Radical Adaptability Separates the Best from the Rest, which shows leaders how to shape their organizations and practices to remain competitive in a new, post-pandemic context.

+In 2024, Ferrazzi published Never Lead Alone: 10 Shifts from Leadership to Teamship (Harper Business), which draws on findings from thousands of organizational diagnostics conducted by Ferrazzi Greenlight.

+Recognition

+Ferrazzi has been named a Ranked Thinker by Thinkers50 (2025) and was included in the organization's inaugural Coaches50 list recognizing the world's most influential executive coaches (2024).